 We take the bull calves to our local abbatoir, and we are lucky to have one relatively close to us which minimises stress and transport.
-The meat from these bull calves will head south to go to retailers who are particularly interested in supporting sustainable and ethical meat production, for example, retailers like Farmdrop and The Butchery.
+The meat from these bull calves will head south to go to retailers who are particularly interested in supporting sustainable and ethical meat production, such as The Green Butcher.

 Around half of our bull calves are finished on our farm at around 16-18 months of age when they are fully grown and go direct to the abattoir.
 Yes, life for the bull calves is fairly short but we do our very best to make sure it is a live worth living, where they can enjoy a quality of life and express natural behaviours.

 Our land can only realistically grow trees or grass.
 We do both.
 We have developed our farming model to try to maximise the nutritious food that can be produced from our grass, creating employment within our fragile rural economy.
 The land we farm would not support arable farming and if we stopped using it for ruminant farming it would very quickly become non productive.

 It’s worth remembering that in a natural situation once a ruminant gets a bit stiff or lame it quickly becomes food for predators.
 What we try to do on our farm is give our animals a good life and, when the time comes, a quick death.